 This introductory course is aimed at graduates aiming to pursue career paths in Clinical Psychology or Psychological Therapy, including those working in therapeutic roles such as Assistant Psychologists or Psychological Wellbeing Practitioners.
 It is ideal for those seeking to develop their knowledge and skills around ACT.
 This course is specifically designed for people with some understanding of or training in cognitive-behavioural therapy approaches, though no formal prior learning is required.

-Unfortunately due to budget limitations, lunch is not provided.
+Lunch is provided as part of the programme cost.
+Please note any allergies or dietary requirements when booking.
 After participating, you will receive a certificate of attendance from the Lancaster University Clinical Psychology Education Team.

 INTERESTED IN THIS COURSE?

-To register you place please visit our online shop and book your dates.
+To register your place please visit our online shop and book your dates.
 As places are limited we suggest booking early.